mehulagg/gitlab/doc/operations/metrics/alerts.md

 > - [Removed](https://gitlab.com/groups/gitlab-org/-/epics/4280) in GitLab 14.0.

 WARNING:
-Managed Linking runbooks to alerts [deprecated](https://gitlab.com/groups/gitlab-org/-/epics/5877) and scheduled for [removal in GitLab 14.0](https://gitlab.com/groups/gitlab-org/-/epics/4280).
+Linking runbooks to alerts through the alerts UI is [deprecated](https://gitlab.com/groups/gitlab-org/-/epics/5877) and scheduled for [removal in GitLab 14.0](https://gitlab.com/groups/gitlab-org/-/epics/4280).

 When creating alerts from the metrics dashboard for [managed Prometheus instances](#managed-prometheus-instances),